-If you're on the hunt for something to illuminate your whole tent, you'd be better off picking up one of the best camping lanterns (these will create wide arcs of light), and if you need to go hands-free, try our guide to the best head torches.
-Otherwise, read on for our pick of the best torches around – plus a guide to what to look for.
-Our dedicated price tool will pull in the best offers, so you can be sure you're not overpaying (and for more outdoor bargains, bookmark our guide to the best Amazon Prime Day deals).
+If you're looking for something to illuminate a large area, you'd be better off picking up one of the best camping lanterns (these will create wide arcs of light), and if you need to go hands-free, try our guide to the best head torches.
+Otherwise, head down for a selection of the best torches to sling into your hiking day sack, kitchen drawer, car or campervan, to ensure you're never left in the dark.

 - Browse our pick of the best tents for camping